ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 can reveal to that server at least a clue as to its location, which might be sensitive information in some cases.

+EATs and SUIT Reports from a TAM can also be present in a QueryRequest.
+Typically, the ability to uniquely identify a TAM is less of a concern than it is for TEEP Agents, but where confidentiality is a concern for the TAM, such EATs and SUIT Reports SHOULD be encrypted just like ones from TEEP Agents.

 # IANA Considerations {#IANA}

 ## Media Type Registration